In ERP Software

 1. Analysis and planning

-The purpose of this stage is to determine the company or division where to implement the project and key individuals who have an understanding of the organization.
-They need to create an overview of what the ERP will do, what processes will be automated, what roles will be required, and what will be stored in the database.
+This stage’s purpose is to determine the company or division where the project will be implemented and identify key individuals who have a thorough understanding of the organization.
+They need to create an overview of what the ERP will do, including which processes will be automated, what roles will be required, and what data will be stored in the database.

 2. Designing

 This is the phase where ERP design takes place.
-This process involves selecting the architecture, developing wireframes, defining the hardware requirements, and establishing the functional specification and design of the system: wireframes, architectures, and organizational measures required to implement them, and the documents governing their operation are selected, as well as wireframes.
+This process involves selecting the architecture, developing wireframes, defining the hardware requirements, and establishing the functional specification and design of the system.
+The wireframes, architectures, organizational measures required to implement them, and the documents governing their operation are selected.

 3. Development